Children and youth hospice

 A place for life, play and alleviation

-Strandbakkehuset has been designed as the first newly built children and youth hospice in Denmark.
-A hospice that provides space for life, play and alleviation, thereby offering a vital home for the children, youths and their families for whom the hospice will become the setting for their daily lives.
+The children and youth hospice, Strandbakkehuset, has been designed as the first newly built hospice of its kind in Denmark.
+It has been designed to provide space for life, play and alleviation, thereby offering a vital home for children, young people and their families in a vulnerable time of their lives.

 Provides space for quality of life

 Quality of life is a keyword in the design of Strandbakkehuset, which contains four family residences, a staff section and several shared functions.
 Its purpose as a hospice is to embrace life for children and young people in a vulnerable situation.
 Life, play and alleviation are accordingly essential values for the hospice, and it is with these values as our premise that we have not only studied the construction programme but also carried out thorough research and anthropological field studies.
 The result is five focus points for the design of the hospice, ensuring that it is capable of offering a meaningful everyday life for children and young people, their families and the staff who will be supporting them during their time at the hospice.